 And I can’t wait to do it all over again.

-My parents did this with me and it created life-long memories and now, I get to do the same with my own child.
+My parents did this with me and it created life-long memories.
+Now, I get to do the same with my own child.

 Time to Google those open camping spots, everyone.
 Glamping or camping this time?